 Some of the great architects and buildings of the last 100 years inspired the resulting line of products, aptly called Little Architecture.
 As a product designer, Owner, and Creative Director Panico creates jewelry as “an architect of small things,” with a focus on unique connections and construction details.

-Joseph Lombardo is an alumnus of the BFA Industrial Design program of Montclair State University, where he graduated in 2011.
+Joseph Lombardo is an alumnus of the BFA Product Design program of Montclair State University, where he graduated in 2011.
 During his senior year, Lombardo interned at Movado Group Inc. (MGI) and after graduation, the company offered him a full-time associate designer position.
 He has since then been promoted to designer, launching a very promising design career.

 In 2013, MGI named Lombardo employee of the year.
 Lombardo has designed many top selling timepieces across the various licensed brands of Movado Group, such as Lacoste, Tommy Hilfiger and Ferrari.
 In addition to watch design, Lombardo is actively pursuing a consulting career developing products and brand identity for various start-up organizations.

-With Lombardo's academic and professional experience, he joined the Industrial Design faculty to engage students as a recent Montclair State graduate, guiding them with his talented design instruction, and inspiring them with his impressive post-undergraduate industry achievements.
+With Lombardo's academic and professional experience, he joined the Product Design faculty to engage students as a recent Montclair State graduate, guiding them with his talented design instruction, and inspiring them with his impressive post-undergraduate industry achievements.

 | Back to top |